-This Hatch Chile Chicken Corn Chowder is silky, smoky, and hearty.
+This Hatch Chile Chicken Corn Chowder recipe is silky, smoky, and hearty.
 It pops with a little heat from the chile, a little sweet from the corn, and smooth creamy melted cheese.

 Using Hatch chiles brings an authentic flavor to this hearty chicken corn chowder but it's really versatile with other ingredients.
 Feel free to leave the chicken out, or add in other veggies that you have - we often add zucchini to this chowder.

-Are Hatch chiles spicy?
+Are Hatch Chiles Spicy?

 I would describe the heat in my Hatch recipes as more as complex smoky pepper flavor rather than being ‘hot’.
 It’s vibrant but not spicy.
 The heat level has everything to do with our selection of Hatch chile seeds.